danielyxie/bitburner/doc/source/basicgameplay/terminal.rst

 This command only works for scripts and text files (.txt).
 It cannot, however,  be used to convert from script to text file, or vice versa.

-Note that this function can also be used to rename files.
+This function can also be used to rename files.

+.. note:: Unlike the Linux :code:`mv` command, the *destination* argument must be the
+          full filepath.
+It cannot be a directory.

 Examples::